 Next, you will wrap the tail-end of the chain around the high-lift jack.

-After wrapping the chain around the high-lift jack, you will want to secure the chain in place by using the grab hook to latch the chain to itself.
+After wrapping the chain around the high-lift jack, you will want to secure the chain by using the grab hook to latch it to itself.

 Start Pulling the Fence Post Out of the Ground.